azaa13/azaa13.github.io/_posts/2020-01-27-write-unit-test-ts.md

 1. Given input number type 100 is equal to string type "100".
 2. Type of returned value is same as `string`.

 Just for info purpose, it is advised that in `describe()` block, better to write function or method that has been tested.
 In `it()` block explain the behavior of the test.
-In above case, the test converts given input value as string, so it described as `returns input vale as str type`.
+In above case, the test converts given input value as string, so it described as `returns input value as str type`.

+After finished to write test, write in command line tool `npm run test` to run the test.

 This maybe good start, if you just planning to use jest testing tool in your project.